Chart Color Schemes

 Williamstown has a typical household mix, with a lower-than-average median household size

-Family households account for 72.8% of all households, consisting of 36.5% couples with children, 26.1% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 27.2%, with lone person households at 25.9% and group households comprising 1.4%.
+Family households account for 72.8 percent of all households, including 36.5 percent couples with children, 26.1 percent couples without children, and 9.1 percent single parent families.
+Non-family households constitute the remaining 27.2 percent, with lone person households at 25.9 percent and group households comprising 1.4 percent of the total.
 The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households